-- CHG/HEN/EHF reimbursement request submission must include the following: - Diverse Spend Reportable Expense Report (Commerce Report) - Report any single expense paid during the billing period that is more than \$1,000 or the sum of multiple expense to a given entity that are more than \$1,000. - If there were no expenses totaling over \$1k for a specific vendor/retailer then you can just check the box that states, "No Expenses to Report". - EHF ONLY - General Ledger (GL) - Provide a GL that reflects cost category total that matches the reimbursement cost category total. - Total of each cost category on the GL are clearly marked/indicated.
+- CHG reimbursement request submission must include the following: - Diverse Spend Reportable Expense Report (Commerce Report) - Report any single expense paid during the billing period that is more than \$1,000 or the sum of multiple expense to a given entity that are more than \$1,000. - If there were no expenses totaling over \$1k for a specific vendor/retailer then you can just check the box that states, "No Expenses to Report".

-3.1.0 Reimbursement Request Process
+3.1.1 Reimbursement Request Process